Mount Moran and fall foliage reflected in Jackson Lake in Grand Teton National Park

 The USA’s least populous state, Wyoming is one of the nation’s richest in unspoiled nature.
 Two of the country’s most famous National Parks – Yellowstone National Park and Grand Teton National Park – are located here.
 These destinations beckon nature-lovers, tourists and those simply looking for a city escape.
 It’s not uncommon to spot incredible wild animals like bear, bison, elk, coyotes and more roaming the plains of this vast and beautiful state.
 Yellowstone is dotted with sputtering geothermal geysers and colorful hot springs, the most famous of which are Old Faithful and the Grand Prismatic Spring respectively.

 The Grand Teton mountain range, in the northwestern portion of the state, has mountains great for skiing and hiking.
 The tallest of peaks here reaches 4,200 meters (13,770 feet).
 In the valley below sits the charming town of Jackson Hole: a posh skiing and hiking respite with a historic “Wild, Wild West” feel.

 Such vast landscapes mean ranching is a big part of local culture.
 No visit to Wyoming is complete without experiencing a no-frills dude ranch to live out your Western cowboy dreams.
-Vee Bar Guest Ranch, Gros Ventre River Ranch, The Hideout Lodge and Flat Creek Ranch are some of the more famous and all offer more activities than you'll have time to try out: horseback riding, campfires under the stars, fly fishing, river tubing, camping, canoeing, hiking and more.
+Eaton's Guest Ranch is the country's first and oldest guest ranch, while Vee Bar Guest Ranch, Gros Ventre River Ranch and The Hideout Lodge are also favorites.
+All offer more activities than you'll have time to try out: horseback riding, campfires under the stars, fly fishing, river tubing, camping, canoeing, hiking and more.

 Wyoming on the Big Screen